afeawoL/ros2_drone_sim/README.md

    source install/setup.bash
    ```

-3. Run your simulation nodes
+3. Run your simulation nodes and visualization tools

+## X11 Forwarding Notes

+- The setup script (`setup_x11.sh`) configures X11 forwarding for GUI applications
+- If you encounter display issues:
+  1. Make sure X11 is running on your host
+  2. Run `./setup_x11.sh` again
+  3. Restart the container: `docker-compose restart`

 ## Documentation